alexisalvz3/ServerlessGOT-Knights-API/README.md

 - sam deploy --guided (for first time)
 - Follow the prompts to configure the deployment.
 - After successfully deploying, please take a look at the API Gateway endpoint URL from the output.
+- For frontend interaction: npm run dev (click on http://localhost:5173)

 ## API Endpoints